nitram2342/fensterbrief/README.rst

 The Fensterbrief tool is command line based: ::

     $ fensterbrief --help
-    usage: fensterbrief [-h] [--config CONFIG] [--list-templates] [--list-letters] [--search SEARCH] [--adopt ADOPT] [--init]
+    usage: fensterbrief [-h] [--config FILE] [--list-templates] [--list-letters] [--search STRING] [--adopt FILE] [--init] [--keep-folder]
-		        [--keep-folder] [--verbose]
+		        [--verbose] [--mail-simple-fax DEST]
+			[--soap-simple-fax DEST]

     A command line tool to prepare letters

     optional arguments:
-      -h, --help        show this help message and exit --config CONFIG   The configuration file to use --list-templates  List all letter templates
+      -h, --help            show this help message and exit --config FILE         The configuration file to use --list-templates      List all letter templates
       --list-letters        List all letters
-      --search SEARCH   Search for a string in filenames --adopt ADOPT     Create a new letter based on a previous one --init            Initialize the environment
+      --search STRING       Search for a string in filenames --adopt FILE          Create a new letter based on a previous one --init                Initialize the environment
       --keep-folder         Store the adopted letter in the same folder --verbose             Show what is going on
+      --mail-simple-fax DEST
+                            Send a fax via simple-fax.de using the e-mail interface
+      --soap-simple-fax DEST
+                            Send a fax via simple-fax.de using the SOAP interface

 List all archived letters: